isomerpages/moe-sengkanggreenpri/_others/Highlights/Principal's Message 2025.md

 third_nav_title: Highlights
 ---
 <p>Dear Students, Parents and Partners,
-<br>Happy New Year and welcome to a new school year at Sengkang Green Primary
+</p><p>Happy New Year and welcome to a new school year at Sengkang Green Primary
 School!
-As we begin 2025, I am excited about the great opportunities and growth awaiting everyone in our school community.<br>
+As we begin 2025, I am excited about the great opportunities and growth awaiting everyone in our school community.</p>
 <br><strong><u>Reflecting on 2024</u></strong>
-<br>Last year, our school focused on “Becoming a Future-ready Learner – Promoting
+<p>Last year, our school focused on “Becoming a Future-ready Learner – Promoting
 Holistic Health,” encouraging SKGians to care for their physical, mental, emotional, social health, and Cyber Wellness.
 The emphasis from 2024 will continue to guide us.</p>